LeoLeman555/Board_Game_DuckQuest/docs/tests.md

 ![Duck Quest Graph](../duckquest/assets/images/game_interface.png)

+> The manual test also logs events such as UI startup and exceptions (if any) to the standard logging system.

 ## Hardware Checker

 This script tests both the button connected to the Raspberry Pi GPIO and an LED strip.
 The button press will change the LED strip's color to yellow.